-Application for conditional admission includes all standard processes as listed above, but may include additional procedures and/or documentation, such as interview, campus visit and letters of recommendation.
+Application for conditional admission includes all standard processes as listed under the previous "Application Process" section, but may include additional procedures and/or documentation, such as interview, campus visit and letters of recommendation.
 Conditional Admission is offered to a limited number of students each semester.